bitcoin-dot-org/Bitcoin.org/en/full-node.md

 by operating system:

 * **Windows 7 & 8:** Press Win-R (Windows key plus the R key) to open the Run dialog.
 Type `cmd` to open the console.
-Type `ipconfig` and find the result that best matches your connection---usually a wireless connection.
+Type `ipconfig /all` and find the result that best matches your connection---usually a wireless connection.
 Look for a line that starts with "Physical Address" and contains a value like this: